 I think most of us go through the phase where everything our parents say is wrong, stupid, and just plain irrelevant.

 “When I was a boy of fourteen, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be twenty-one, I was astonished by how much he’d learned in seven years.”

 I had my friend Justin over for dinner and he told me, “Your dad is so with the current times.
 He’s open to everything and is willing to adapt.
 So many people as they get older are stuck in their ways.”
 I never thought about it much before, but it’s true.

-My father is the stereotypical Greek: his name is George, owned a restaurant, and loves his Watermelon and Feta.
+His name is George, owned a restaurant, and loves his Watermelon and Feta.
 But unlike many old-school Greeks, he’s progressive, eager to learn, and listens to new ideas.
 He isn’t gullible by any means, he’s just always willing to give things a chance – and that’s what matters.

 Fortunately, after a few humbling experiences, I started to challenge many of the beliefs I once had.
 Did they make sense?
 Were they even true?
 Were they helping or hurting me?

 By being open-minded I’ve learned an incredible amount and been able to become more outgoing and secure with who I am.
 I’ve enjoyed stronger and healthier relationships because of it as well.

 You don’t have to accept everything as dogma, that’s just as bad.
 But at the very least open your ears to the possibility of it and make smarter choices.

 Aristotle once said, “‘It is the mark of an educated mind to be able to entertain a thought without accepting it.”
 My father has lived by this for years and unknowingly passed it down to me.